xufuture/qserv/admin/dupr/docs/duplication.md

 Note that if M = 1, the `node_XXXXX` directories are omitted.
-The indexer assigns non-empty triangles to a duplication node by hashing, so that each duplication node receives a roughly identical number of triangle files.
+The indexer assigns non-empty triangles to a duplication node by hashing, so that each duplication node is assigned a roughly identical number of triangle files.
 The `htm_index.bin` file at the root of the output directory tree stores a record count for each non-empty triangle in the index.
 It is stored in a binary file format that is “catenable”, meaning that the index file obtained by concatenating the index files for inputs I1, I2, ... in any order is valid and